furkancybercore/md_files/preTask8_furkan.md

 ## Exercise 1: Understanding the Current Player Model

+**Why this is important:** To update player profiles, you first need to understand the structure of the Player model, its fields, and constraints.
+This will help you determine what can be updated and what validation rules already exist.

 First, let's examine the current Player model and understand its structure:

 1. Review the current Player model in `app_core/poker_event/models.py`: